nickbild/local_llm_assistant/README.md

 ## How It Works

 On pressing a pushbutton, audio will be recorded through a USB microphone.
 That audio will be forwarded into the Whisper automatic speech recognition software, which generates a transcript of the audio.
 The transcript is used to prompt a TinyLlama-1.1B (1.1 billion parameter) LLM that has been packaged up as a [llamafile](https://github.com/mozilla-Ocho/llamafile).
 If you are not familiar with llamafile yet, it is well worth checking out.
-They are entirely self-contained LLM-based chatbots that run on multiple hardware architectures and operating systems.
+They are entirely self-contained LLM-based chatbot executables that run on multiple hardware architectures and operating systems.

 The response from the LLM is then forwarded into the free and open-source eSpeak speech synthesizer to produce an audio file.
 Finally, that audio file is played on a speaker connected to the Raspberry Pi.